realSkorpan/Cybr/README.md

 # Cybr
 Simple university project in C++ using SFML.
+For more detailed information see the documentation respective description txtfiles.
 ## Getting Started
 Download the Cybr_Project-folder and run Cybr_Project.exe located in x64/Debug/.
 ### Prerequisites